-That said, expats should note that food costs in Austria are high, especially during winter when fresh fruits and vegetables are more likely to be scarce; the price for purchasing housing is astronomical; and sending your children to international schools can monopolise a fair chunk of cash.
+That said, expats should note that food costs in Austria are high, especially during winter when fresh fruits and vegetables are more likely to be scarce.
+The price for purchasing housing is astronomical, and sending children to international schools can monopolise a fair chunk of an expat's salary.

-When initially signing a lease, expats should also anticipate paying at least the equivalent of two month's rent as a refundable deposit, in addition to the first month of rent.
-If using an estate agent, the bill may also amount to two to three month's of rent.
+When initially signing a lease, expats should also anticipate paying at least the equivalent of two months' rent as a refundable deposit, in addition to the first month of rent.
+If using an estate agent, the bill may also amount to two to three months of rent.

-Cost of transport in Austria
+Cost of transportation in Austria

 Cycling, which is free, is also popular in Austria, and many cities have incorporated bike lines into their city planning.
-It's also possible to rent a bicycle for €4 per hour in major urban centres.
+It's also possible to rent a bicycle for EUR 5 per hour in major urban centres.

-That said, Austria loves automobiles, and expats who choose to live outside of the city may opt to buy a car.
+Austrians love automobiles, and expats who choose to live outside of the city may opt to buy a car.
 Do note that parking is at a premium, both in terms of availability and price.
 It's also necessary to purchase a Vignette, which is a toll that provides access to Austria's highways.
 Owning and driving a car is expensive, and in many cases, more of a headache than a help.

-Cost of food/entertainment in Austria
+Cost of food and entertainment in Austria

-Alcohol, on the other hand is fairly reasonably priced, and cheap tickets for most types of entertainment are also affordable.
+Alcohol, on the other hand, is fairly reasonably priced and cheap tickets for most types of entertainment are also affordable.
 A bottle of table wine can cost as little as EUR 2, and a can of beer below EUR 0.80 in a supermarket.

 Cost of education in Austria